Garlin Murl Conner: Medal of Honor campaign

-Pauline Conner with the help of Chilton and others, waged a seventeen-year campaign for the Medal of Honor recognition for Garlin, for the 24 January 1945 action.
-On 11 March 2014, U.S. District Judge Thomas B. Russell ruled that Pauline had waited too long to submit her most recent request.

-In late October 2015, the 6th Circuit Court of Appeals ordered the parties into mediation.
-The Army's Board for Correction of Military Records recommended Connor for the Medal of Honor.
+The Army denied requests for the change of award, saying it was too late, so Pauline Conner sued the Army in federal court.
+In March 2014, U.S. District Judge Thomas B. Russell ruled that Pauline had waited too long to submit her most recent request.
+She appealed to the 6th Circuit Court of Appeals, which ordered the parties into mediation.
+The Army's Board for Correction of Military Records recommended Conner for the Medal of Honor.

-The National Defense Authorization Act for Fiscal Year 2018 which was signed into law by the President on 12 December 2017, includes in an amendment, the "Authorization For Award Of The Medal Of Honor To Garlin M. Conner For Acts of Valor During World War II", that waives the time limit to award the Medal of Honor to Conner for which he was previously awarded the Distinguished Service Cross for extraordinary heroism on 24 January 1945 in France.

-On 29 March 2018, The White House announced that President Trump would present the Medal of Honor posthumously to Conner; the presentation took place on 26 June 2018.
+To ensure that the Army promptly implemented the correction board's recommendation, the National Defense Authorization Act for Fiscal Year 2018 included an amendment waiving the time limit to award the Medal of Honor to Conner for his 24 January 1945 actions.
+On 29 March 2018, The White House announced that President Trump would present the Medal of Honor posthumously to Conner; the presentation took place in the East Room of the White House on 26 June 2018.

+Comparisons have often been made between Conner's actions and those that earned Audie Murphy the Medal of Honor two days later and five miles away.
+Murphy, one of the most decorated soldiers of World War II, also served in the 3rd Infantry Division.
+The Murphy family asked Haddix in a letter (written by spokesperson Coy Prather) on June 26, 2018, to cease such comparisons and not mention Murphy in any connection with Conner.
+Haddix agreed.